robertojguerra/orangepi-zero-full-setup/README2.md

 * Log out of the lxde session, and log back in.

+* "sudo apt install mesa-util g3dviewer"

-* Test the 3d graphics by opening a terminal: "glxinfo" to confirm that the "lima" 3D driver is in use.
+* Test the 3d graphics by opening a terminal: "glxinfo -B" to confirm that the "lima" 3D driver is in use.

-* Type "glxgears" to see a demo of the OrangePi Zero 3D acceleration 🌠
+* Type "glxgears" and "g3dviewer" to see a demo of the OrangePi Zero 3D acceleration 🌠

 <h1>10.
 Activate and use analog audio</h1>